ruyakubu/BUILD-AzureML-workshop/README.md

 test.to_parquet('data/testing_data.parquet')
 ```

-Next, we'll train the data.
-We'll split the train and test data into features X (our inputs), and targets Y (our labels).
+Next we'll split the train and test data into features X (our inputs), and targets Y (our labels).

 ```python
 # Split train and test data into features X and targets Y.